AI4Finance-Foundation/.github/profile/README.md

 We believe AI4Finance will reshape our financial lives and the open-source community will make sure it's for the better.

-## Maitain an open-source project at AI4Finance Foundation
+## Maintain an open-source project at AI4Finance Foundation

 Dear developers,